Looking for some of the best Australian authors to read? Here’s our guide to 10 literary talents you won’t be able to put down…

 Hailing from New South Wales, Charlotte Wood is an Australian author, described by The Australian as “one of our most original and provocative writers”.
 She’s written six novels so far, including The Natural Way Of Things which won The Stella Prize in 2016.
 In that year, she also won the Writer in Residence Fellowship at the University of Sydney’s Charles Perkins Centre where she works with health specialists to offer literary views on the complex topic of ageing.

 Want more reading ideas?
-Check out our list of the top 10 Australian novels to read in 2020, or finally take the time to get stuck into these top 10 classic books we know you’ve been meaning to read.
+Check out our list of the top 10 Australian novels to read this year, or finally take the time to get stuck into these top 10 classic books we know you’ve been meaning to read.
 If you’d rather leave the comfort of your sofa, make sure to visit one of the best bookstore cafes in Australia.